j-nikki/dori/README.md

 Some differences to `std::vector`: `reference` is a tuple of lvalue references, `push_back()` and `emplace_back()` assume sufficient space, the vector never shrinks of its own accord.

 `dori::vector_cast<Us...>(v)` is a utility function that provides a reinterpreted view to the elements of the target vector.
+The order among element sequences of same size is stable: given `dori::vector<double, int, float> v`, `dori::vector_cast<float, int, double>(v)` will provide such view to `v` that the ints and floats shall be interpreted as floats and ints respectively.

 ## Using in your project